The 50 Greatest Songs of 2018, Compiled by Martin Canine

 Album: Dirty Computer

-There’s a bit of progressive rock hidden in Janelle Monáe’s impressive vision of RnB and funk.
-Just a bit.
-But the amount of it is enough to make “So Afraid” feel rich and spheric, and at the same time fragile like glass.
-Guitars and keyboards intertwine with Monáe’s soulful vocals as she sings about her fear to give in to love with everything that could possibly go wrong, and makes the song feel alive with her often depressing descriptions of her surroundings, feeding her angst.
-She sings how she’s “fine in her shell”, but… is she?
-This is one of the song where the melody tells just as much as the lyrics.
+Guitars and keyboards intertwine with Monáe's soulful vocals as she sings about her fear of giving in to love and everything that could possibly go wrong.
+The song feels alive with her often depressing descriptions of her surroundings, feeding her angst.
+She sings how she's "fine in her shell," but… is she?

 Length: 10:08